Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 Q12.
 Aside from the gasifier ash, what other solid materials from the process will be sent to the onsite inert landfill?

 A12.
-Certain non-recyclable materials brought onsite will not be suitable for either waste to energy or plastics to liquid fuel processing, including ceramics, glass and certain plastics such as PVC and Teflon.
-These materials will be sent to the onsite landfill.
-SWP will strive to minimize the quantity of these materials imported with the fuel.
+Certain non-recyclable materials brought onsite will not be suitable for either waste to energy or hydrothermal processing, including ceramics, glass and certain plastics, such as PVC and Teflon.
+These materials will be sent to a landfill.
+SWP will enforce strict fuel specifications to minimize the quantity of these materials imported into Newfoundland.

 Q13.
 How will the project ensure that the onsite landfill will not negatively impact the environment in the future?